gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 ```
 Then, reopen your Linux distribution or GitKraken Client as administrator.
 ***

-<div id="working_across_file_systems"></div>
-## Working Across File Systems
+## Working Across File Systems in WSL 2

 Microsoft recommends against working across operating systems when using WSL 2, and GitKraken does not currently support cross file system access of repos.
-To better manage multiple installations of GitKraken, GitKraken will notify you when opening a repo across operating systems and allow you to directly open the repo in the recommended installation of GitKraken.
+To get around this limitation, you can install a seperate GitKraken Client on both the Windows side and WSL Linux side.
+Then GitKraken will notify you when opening a repo across operating systems and allow you to directly open the repo in the recommended installation of GitKraken.
 When attempting to open a new repo that is on WSL 2 from GitKraken installed on Windows, or Windows from GitKraken installed on WSL 2, the following message will appear:

 <img src="/wp-content/uploads/wsl-toast.png" srcset="/wp-content/uploads/wsl-toast@2x.png" class="img-bordered img-responsive center">